Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Linearization

 The linearized form corresponding to infinitesimal deformation is also important because in general, deformations where linearization is valid will be small.
 They can be obtained via the same procedure as above or by simplifying the above equations.
-This gives the following linearized system for infinitesimal deformation
+This gives the following linearized system for small changes in $\bT$ and requiring small changes is $\{\bq^{(i)}\}$: